Geethika-Bharoth/Tindog/README.md

 # Tindog
-Developed a landing page for Tindog app
+Developed a landing page for Tindog app using Bootstrap

 It's a Tinder app for dogs